Complete logics for elementary team properties: Conclusion and open problems

-Having identified the logics \FOT and \FOTd that characterize exactly all first-order and all downward closed first-order team properties, respectively, it is natural to ask what is the logic that characterize exactly all union closed first-order team properties.
-There does not seem to be an obvious candidate for such a logic, since the usual disjunction $\vee$ and quantifiers $\forall,\exists$ appear to be too strong to be allowed in such a logic, whereas the weak disjunction $\vvee$ and weak existential quantifier $\existso$ do not preserve union closure.
+Having identified the logics \FOT and \FOTd that characterize exactly all first-order and all downward closed elementary team properties, respectively, it is natural to ask what is a logic that characterize exactly all union closed elementary team properties.
+There does not seem to be an obvious candidate for such a logic, since the usual disjunction $\vee$ and quantifiers $\forall,\exists$ appear to be too strong (in expressive power) to be allowed in such a logic, whereas the weak disjunction $\vvee$ and weak existential quantifier $\existso$ do not preserve union closure.
 It was proved in \cite{inclusion_logic_GH} that every first-order union closed team property can be defined by a so-called {\em myopic} \FO-sentence, which is further equivalent to a formula in inclusion logic.
-By using this result, it may be possible to identify a fragment of \FOT that characterize union close first-order team properties.
+By using this result, it may be possible to identify a fragment of \FOT that characterizes union close elementary team properties.
 We leave this for future work.